Mechinator/Mechbot-Logbot/README.md

 `!help command coming soon`

 ## To-Dos
+- Update script to support discord.js v14 to add more features and other cool visuals
 - Move Discord UserID permissions into a .json file.
 (Completed on private version)
 - Add !help (Completed on private version)
 - Add !list (Completed on private version)